Executive Summary

 Table 4 | Dell PowerEdge XE9785L Hardware Configuration

 The AMD Instinct MI355X accelerator provides 288 GB of HBM3e memory per accelerator, a 50 percent increase over the 192 GB available on the previous-generation MI300X.
 This expanded capacity directly enables efficient deployment of the Qwen3-235B reasoning model.
-With 288 GB of HBM3e memory per accelerator, two MI355X GPUs can comfortably host the entire 235-billion parameter model without aggressive quantization or distribution across multiple servers which would introduce latency and operational complexity.
+Two MI355X accelerators can host the entire 235-billion-parameter model without aggressive quantization or distribution across multiple servers, either of which would introduce latency and operational complexity.

 With 2.3 TB of aggregate GPU memory across eight accelerators, the XE9785L hosts both the reasoning model and embedding model simultaneously while providing capacity for concurrent agent workloads.
-Memory-intensive operations such as serving multiple model instances, fine-tuning, and executing concurrent reasoning agents are feasible on a single hardware system.
+Memory-intensive operations, including serving multiple model instances, fine-tuning, and running concurrent reasoning agents, are all feasible on a single server.
 This consolidation simplifies procurement, reduces data center footprint, and eliminates inter-server communication latency that would degrade real-time incident response performance.

 The AMD EPYC processor handles CPU-bound preprocessing: event streaming through the Vector Data Pipeline, log transformation, and database operations.
 During peak ingestion periods when network events generate high volumes of telemetry data, the high-core-count processor prevents CPU bottlenecks from limiting pipeline throughput.